Minimum Working Conditions

 Employers have a general duty to ensure, so far as is reasonably practicable, the health, safety and welfare at work of all their employees.
 This statutory duty is enforced by the Health and Safety Executive (“HSE”), which has the power to investigate breaches, and to prosecute and sentence individuals and organisations.

-If a worker believes their employer is exposing them to risks or is not carrying out their legal duties relating to health and safety, and if the worker has informed the employer but no satisfactory response has been received, they can make a complaint to the Health and Safety Executive (HSE).
+If a worker believes their employer is exposing them to risks or is not carrying out their legal duties relating to health and safety, and if the worker has informed the employer but no satisfactory response has been received, they can make a complaint to the HSE.
+Workers are protected from being subjected to a detriment or being dismissed because they have made a protected disclosure about malpractices at work, this includes disclosures of information about health and safety breaches or risks.